blackducksoftware/synopsys-detect/documentation/src/main/markdown/runningdetect/statelessscan.md

 Stateless Scan, or Stateless Scan Mode, is a way of running [solution_name] with [blackduck_product_name].
 This mode is designed to be as fast as possible and does not persist any data on [blackduck_product_name].
 Stateless Scan Mode has a unique set of restrictions, mode of configuration, and set of results.
 It is similar to Rapid Scan Mode, however it differs in that it supports usage of the SIGNATURE_SCAN, BINARY_SCAN, and CONTAINER_SCAN tools.

-Enable this feature by adding [--detect.blackduck.scan.mode=STATELESS](../properties/configuration/blackduck-server.md#detect-scan-mode-advanced) to a run of Detect.
+Enable this feature by adding [--detect.blackduck.scan.mode=STATELESS](../properties/configuration/blackduck-server.md#detect-scan-mode-advanced) to a run of [solution_name].

 ## Requirements and Limitations